Russian investigators point finger at Ukraine over downing of MH17

 The West accuses pro-Russian rebels of firing the missile.

-Russia denies Western accusations that it has sent troops to eastern Ukraine and supplied sophisticated air defense weapons, or any arms, to the rebels.
+Russia denies Western accusations that it has sent troops to eastern Ukraine and supplied sophisticated air defence weapons, or any arms, to the rebels.

 (Reporting by Gabriela Baczynska)